Discreet minimal still-life in a chic apartment

 Building And Lease Considerations

-If you live in a building with a smoke-free policy:
+If you live in a smoke-free building:

-The practical recommendation for renters: confirm building policy before assuming consumption is allowed.
-When in doubt, use non-combustion formats.
+The practical move for renters: check your building's policy before assuming you are in the clear.
+When unsure, use non-combustion formats.

 05